Send a Gift

 Liz’s family would like to express their gratitude to Trustbridge Hospice of Florida and doctors and nurses who treated her.

-Honorary pallbearers will be Gideons and Auxiliary of Gideons.
+Honorary pallbearers will be Gideons and Auxiliary of the Gideons.

 In lieu of flowers honoring Liz, her family suggests memorials be made to Gideons International or First Baptist Church of Homer, LA.